HBSTech/Kentico12Baseline/README.md

 ### MetaData and Title

 Using the `ViewBag` is fine for the page title, as it is pretty common practice, and it is what I do in my site.
 But when it comes to passing a `MetaData` model (or models), while you can use the `ViewBag`, I would not recommend it.
-Instead it is better to have a `MetaData` model, and pass that to a `ParitalView` to render it.
+Instead it is better to have a `MetaData` model, and pass that to a `PartialView` to render it.
 This way you have a strongly typed class, and you can possibly send different types of models to render different types of meta data (such as `JSON+ld` tags).

 The hard part about this is then you usually are stuck generating this model for each page type, which can be very tedious (even WITH an `AutoMapper`).
 To remedy this, I use [Meeg's ContentComponent](https://github.com/CMeeg/kentico-contrib/tree/master/src/Meeg.Kentico.ContentComponents) system, which allows you to store a serialized model (Page type) in a field of your page.
 I have a Page Type called `Page MetaData` which contains the items I need to create my Page Title, OG tags, etc.  I can retrieve this strongly typed model by calling `GetPageTypeComponent<T>("FieldName")` on any `TreeNode` object.
 I have a naming convention that the Field must be the Component's ClassName (with period replaced with underscore) for all classes.
 If the field does not exist, it returns null which my [partial view handles by itself by](https://github.com/HBSTech/Kentico12Baseline/blob/master/MVC/MVC/Views/Shared/Components/PageMetaData.cshtml).
 You can see this in action in my [GenericPage.cshtml](https://github.com/HBSTech/Kentico12Baseline/blob/master/MVC/MVC/Views/Shared/PageTypes/GenericPage.cshtml) and my [Homepage.cshtml](https://github.com/HBSTech/Kentico12Baseline/blob/master/MVC/MVC/Views/Home/Index.cshtml).